 The music festival is not only a platform to show music of their origin, but it is also a chance to explore both the common and uncommon among wooden instruments and the result brought sparks from the fusion of their collaboration.
 Musicians were sources of audio enjoyment with their magical tones, the dancers were visually catching with their dance steps and together compelling both on and back stage.Continue reading

-For 2017 WWD, the Folk Art & Traditional Craftsmanship Workshop gathered 14 groups of folk artists from nine countries.
+For 2017 WWD, the Folk Art & Traditional Craftsmanship Workshop gathered 14 groups of folk artists from nine countries and regions.
 Dividing into thematic groups of mask, puppetry, printing, decoration and automata contrasted and highlighted distinctive characteristics and cultural values of each folk art.
 Groups of Native Americans were also invited to display their use of wood.
 Through interactive demonstrations, presentations and workshops, people were amazed by the exquisite process of making, the spirit of striving for the best and the dedication of preserving skilled craftsmanship.
 As suggested by the theme Roots, the folk art program reflected the diversity and depth of wood culture from different parts of the world.Continue reading

 A series of activities aimed to nurture a sense of respect and responsibility towards wood, forest and nature were presented during the 2017 WWD Children’s Event.
 An eye-catching point of the program was Roboky, a robot made of wood with magical stories about trees, forests and the earth.
 By reading Roboky story books, watching DVDs, coloring and assembling and decorating miniature Roboky, the kids had great fun with this lovely wooden character and got to know about wood as an eco-friendly biomaterial.
 Also, interactive lessons given by a wood educator allowed the children to learn about the advantages of wood through smell, touch and sound.
 DIY chopsticks also attracted all the participants.
 Making chopsticks with a small set of wooden tools gave them a sense of achievement from simple woodworking.
 These first-hand experiences help us pass our passion for wood to future generations.Continue reading